arthurdent/watdo/README.md

 wheredo?
 --------

-Put it in /usr/bin or add it to your $PATH in ~/.bashrc, or just run it from a directory, it'll work from anywhere.
+Anywhere:

+Run as `./watdo`, copy `watdo` to /usr/bin, or add it to `$PATH`.

 whydo?
 ------

-I'm a terminal monkey and all of the other cli twitter clients are kludgey and hard to navigate.
-This one aspires to suck less than the others.

-todo
+I hate dependencies more than I hate bash.
+Also writing a real JSON parser in bash is funny.

+todo:
 -----

-* Display newsfeed.
+* Display newsfeeds.
+	* Finish JSON parser